Reading a Lake Bottom Map Before You Build a Dock

 Where the maps come from

-For TRWD lakes (Cedar Creek and Richland-Chambers) and most managed reservoirs, the controlling water authority publishes contour maps and depth data.
-Texas Parks & Wildlife also publishes lake maps for major bass lakes that include structure, depth contours, and submerged-timber notes.
-Both are free and downloadable.
+For TRWD lakes (Cedar Creek and Richland-Chambers) and most managed reservoirs, the controlling water authority publishes contour maps and depth data, and the TWDB's hydrographic survey program maintains full bathymetric surveys of Texas reservoirs.
+Texas Parks & Wildlife's lake pages add structure, depth contours, and submerged-timber notes for the major bass lakes.
+All of it is free and downloadable.

 Modern fishing-electronics platforms (Navionics, LakeMaster, C-MAP) crowdsource extremely high-resolution sonar maps from anglers — these are usually more current than the agency maps, particularly on lakes with active fishing communities.